Updated: Jan 14

-These days you don’t have to look hard for a grasshopper fly patterns with pink, purple, or even lime green.
-Are fly tyers using these colors just to mix things up, or is there evidence from the natural world that these bright colors mimic the natural coloration of grasshoppers?
+These days you don’t have to look hard for a grasshopper fly pattern with pink, purple, or even lime green.
+Are fly tiers using these colors just to mix things up, or is there evidence from the natural world that these bright colors mimic the natural coloration of grasshoppers?

 Next, I took a dip into the scientific literature and found several details that complicate and enrich Allen’s explanation.
 Many studies have examined the effects of temperature on grasshopper color changes, technically referred to as color polymorphism.
 Temperature seems to have a strong influence on hopper body color, more so than other factors, such as the color of the surrounding environment, hopper population density, or relative humidity.
 These results suggest that temperature changes over the course of a season (rising in spring, warmest in summer, and falling in autumn) influence coloration.
 This evolved to help these cold-blooded critters thermoregulate (stay comfortable).
 As previously mentioned, this color matching also offers camouflage in accordance with these insect’s surroundings.
 Tanaka (2008) even noted that the timing of the color change may be different between males and females.
 Surprisingly, Valverde & Schielzeth (2015) specifically make note that grasshopper color changes do in fact include pinks, purples, yellows, and even blues.